thorntail/thorntail-examples/jaxws/README.md

 ## Project `pom.xml`

-This project is a traditional JAX-RS project, with maven packaging of `war` in the `pom.xml`
+This project is a traditional JAX-WS project, with maven packaging of `war` in the `pom.xml`

 ``` xml